dangrusev/Rock-Paper-Scissors/README.md

 ## Student Demonstrated Lab Activity

-This lab activity was demonstrated by Daniel Rusev based on the instructions provided.
+This Rock, Paper, Scissors lab activity was demonstrated by Daniel Rusev based on the instructions provided.